Canoe Mountain (British Columbia)

 Canoe Mountain is a 2,651 m mountain summit in British Columbia, Canada.

 Description

 Canoe Mountain is 16 km south-southeast of the community of Valemount, at the northern end of the Malton Range, which is a subset of the Monashee Mountains.
 The Southern Yellowhead Highway traverses the western base of the mountain.
-Precipitation runoff from Canoe Mountain drains west into Camp Creek which is tributary of the Canoe River, as well as east into Kinbasket Lake.
+Precipitation runoff from Canoe Mountain drains west into Camp Creek which is a tributary of the Canoe River, as well as east into Kinbasket Lake.
 Topographic relief is significant as the summit rises 1,920 m above the lake in 5 km.
 The steep north aspect of the mountain holds a cirque, whereas an unpaved fire service road climbs the modest west slope to a telecommunications tower at the top.
 The mountain's long-established local name was officially adopted 16 November 1976 by the Geographical Names Board of Canada.

 Climate

 Based on the Köppen climate classification, Canoe Mountain is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Temperatures in winter can drop below −20 °C with wind chill factors below −30 °C.